 The gang at All Songs Considered have attempted the impossible: to define the last decade in music.
 Reaching for grandiosity, Robin Hilton suggests that we have reached the “end of nostalgia,” at least when it comes to listening to music.
 No longer will we yearn for the songs of our youth, because they will always live along side each year’s new crop of music and sneak into shuffle mode.
 We don’t replace old songs with new ones; we simply purchase larger iPods.

-This concern about our inability to forget, the increasing impossibility of re-inventing our past through the trickery of collective nostalgia, has been popping up again and again.
-Front and center is Viktor Mayer-Schönberger‘s recent publication of Delete: The Virtue of Forgetting in the Digital Age.
+This concern about our inability to forget, the increasing impossibility of re-inventing our past through the trickery of collective nostalgia, has been popping up again and again, including in Viktor Mayer-Schönberger‘s new book Delete: The Virtue of Forgetting in the Digital Age.

 While Mayer-Schönberger was working on his book, computer scientists at the University of Washington were developing Vanish, a technology which destroys any type of digital message (including Facebook, Twitter, and blog posts) after a designated amount of time.
 Then there are lesser-known causes like this Argentine group encouraging their fellow netizens to delete more and hang onto less.
 (Hat tip Evgeny whose post “Social Media and Social Memory” is worth checking out.)